Innate vs Adaptive Immunity

-Immunity is defined as an organism’s ability to protect itself from a pathogen or toxin.
+Immunity is defined as an organism’s ability to protect itself from anything that it does not recognize as self, such as a pathogen or toxin.

 What is innate immunity?

-Innate immunity, also known as genetic or natural immunity, is immunity that one is born with.
+Innate immunity, also known as genetic or natural immunity, is immunity that an organism is born with.
 This type of immunity is written in one’s genes, offering lifelong protection.
-The innate immune response is fast acting and non-specific, meaning it does not respond differently based on the specific virus or bacteria that it detects.
+It is considered the more evolutionarily primitive immune system and consequently, as well as being found in vertebrates, is also found in various shapes and forms in plants, fungi and insects.
+The innate immune response is fast acting and non-specific, meaning it does not respond differently based on the specific invader that it detects.

 What is adaptive immunity?

-The above description of adaptive immunity describes active immunity, which is the immunity that occurs following pathogen exposure.
-Another type of adaptive immunity is passive immunity.
-Passive immunity occurs when an organism receives external antibodies that protect against a disease.
-This protection can occur from mother to baby through the placenta or via breast milk, or by injection to defend against a specific disease.
+The above description of adaptive immunity describes active immunity, which is the result of first-hand exposure, infection or vaccination.
+Passive immunity.is also a type of adaptive immunity but instead of creating its own antibodies, the organism receives external antibodies that help to protect them.
+This may be as a result of transfer from mother to baby through the placenta or via breast milk, or by injection to defend against a specific disease.

 The following table summarizes the primary differences between innate and adaptive immunity.

 Adaptive Immune Response